FlowFuse/website/src/blog/2024/07/how-to-setup-sso-saml-for-the-node-red.md

    - google workspace
 ---

 SSO plays a crucial role in modern enterprise environments by simplifying user authentication across multiple applications.
 At FlowFuse, we recognize the significance of SSO and offer robust support for integrating it with your self-hosted platform.
-In this comprehensive guide, we will focus on configuring SSO SAML specifically using Google as the Identity Provider (IdP).
+In this comprehensive guide, we will focus on configuring SSO SAML, specifically using Google as the Identity Provider (IdP).
 We also support SSO with LDAP.
 For more information, refer to [Setting up LDAP SSO for your Self-Hosted FlowFuse](/docs/admin/sso/ldap/).

 <!--more-->